Moesif/moesifmiddleware-go/README.md

 ```

 ### UpdateUsersBatch method
-A method is attached to the moesif middleware object to update the users profile or metadata in batch.
+Similar to UpdateUser, but used to update a list of users in one batch.
-The metadata field can be any custom data you want to set on the user.
-The `UserId` field is required.
+Only the `UserId` field is required.
+This method is a convenient helper that calls the Moesif API lib.
+For details, visit the [Go API Reference](https://www.moesif.com/docs/api?go#update-users-in-batch).

 ```go